sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Consumer:

-: Is a SACM Role that contains functions to receive information from other SACM Components.
+: A SACM Role that requires a SACM Component to include SACM Functions enabling it to receive information from other SACM Components.

 Content Element: